 Last but not least, you have to work on building relationships with other people.
 These are known as symbiotic relationships, because they are often impersonal.
 What you need to do is start following people in an industry that your audience visits as well.
 This doesn’t necessarily have to be competition.
 For instance, if you sell surfboards, you could look for a website dedicated to Hawaii beaches.
 As you start to share their content, or to comment on their posts, you are creating advertisements for them.
 They will soon start to notice this and, hopefully, do the same for you.

 Clearly, building a website is not enough.
 It is about getting the site out there, pushing for people to find you and get interested in what you have to offer.
-There are various tactics to achieve this, but the three above are the most important ones of all.
+There are various tactics to achieve this, but the three above, and especially SEO is the most important ones of all.